ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 layout: draft
 title: "Walkthrough: Filing a UK self-assessment tax return"
 ---
+I'm writing this guide for a few reasons.
+For one, it might be useful to someone, possibly me in future.
+For two, if I make a mistake, someone might call me out on it and then I can correct it.
+And for three, it gives me a venue to complain about things I think aren't very good about the online submission form and also our tax system.

+(Overall I'm pretty positive on the form!
+I'm gonna complain a lot, and I'm not going to point out all the places where it works and the instructions are clear and easy to follow.
+So this will probably come across quite negative, but that's because I'm counting down from perfection, not counting up from zero.)

+Most people in the UK don't have to file one of these.
+I started filing them when I started earning in the 40% tax bracket.
+I'm not sure I still have to - I think I got a message a year or two back saying I could stop - but if I don't I'll pay more tax than I need to.

+HMRC [publishes](https://www.gov.uk/government/publications/self-assessment-tax-return-sa100) a document called "how to fill in your tax return".
+(In previous years it had the reference SA150, and that's still in the filename, but it's no longer written under the title for some reason.)
+I actually haven't looked at it very much, it mostly doesn't seem to answer questions that the website leaves me with, but it might be helpful in theory.

+---

 The gov.uk [page on filing](https://www.gov.uk/log-in-file-self-assessment-tax-return) says you have to register first unless you sent a tax return last year.
 I've sent tax returns for several years running now, and I don't remember what registering was like.

 <a href="/images/uk-self-assessment/01-personal-tax-account.png"><img src="/images/uk-self-assessment/01-personal-tax-account.png" style="max-width: 100%" alt="screenshot"></a>

-Logging in I get sent to my "personal tax account" page and click the "complete your tax return" link in the top right box.
-I swear that was harder to find in the past.
+Logging in from there I get sent to my "personal tax account" page and click the "complete your tax return" link in the top right box.
+I feel like that was harder to find in the past.
 It explains who can and can't file a return, I assume I read that in a previous year and could then and still can, and I click 'start now'.

-[^charity-pensions]: For charity, they ask each time you file a return how much you expect to donate next year, so they have a decent guess for that.
-For pensions you'd think they have some idea, because they give me money every time money goes into my pensions.
-But also they ask later in the process how much money went into my pensions.
-So I'm not sure if they've taken it into account here.

 The first page has a bunch of stuff filled in for me, mostly accurate.
-The all-caps HAZELDEN seems unnecessary, you don't need to worry about my handwriting.

 <a href="/images/uk-self-assessment/02.01-about-you-name.png"><img src="/images/uk-self-assessment/02.01-about-you-name.png" style="max-width: 100%" alt="screenshot"></a>

 "P J" is my first two initials, not my first name, but nice try.
+The all-caps HAZELDEN seems unnecessary, you don't need to worry about my handwriting.

 <a href="/images/uk-self-assessment/02.02-about-you-id.png"><img src="/images/uk-self-assessment/02.02-about-you-id.png" style="max-width: 100%" alt="screenshot"></a>